• Free shipping on all orders

 Laryngitis in cats can be painful for cats.
 Fortunately, there are some things that you can do at home to make your cat feel more comfortable.
 First, you can use a humidifier to increase the moisture levels in a room.
 The humidity will help soothe a cat’s dry and itchy throat.

-You can also temporarily feed your cat wet food so that he has an easier time eating.
+You can also temporarily feed your cat wet food so that it has an easier time eating.
 If your cat refuses to eat, you can try warming up the food.
 You can also try feeding your cat chicken broth or beef broth made specifically for pets.

 kitten eating wet cat food

-Image Credit: MaraZe, Shutterstock
+Image by: MaraZe, Shutterstock

 Do Cats Become Quiet When They’re Depressed?

 Cats can become depressed if they experience a loss or aren’t having their needs met.
 However, rather than becoming quieter, they tend to become more vocal.
-So, if your cat’s more chatty than usual, see if he’s also showing other signs of depression:
+So, if your cat’s more chatty than usual, see if they’re also showing other signs of depression:

 • Decreased appetite